1. Home

 • Frames for dynamic tables: Frames are vertical containers that dynamically align and style tables that have a variable number of rows.

-You can get a free trial for xlwings PRO here, then follow the instructions on How to activate xlwings PRO page.
+You can get a free trial for xlwings PRO here, then follow the instruction on How to activate xlwings PRO page.

 Intel vs AMD Report Template Preparation